josematute/sql-langgraph-agent/README.md

 python main.py chat
 ```

-The agent will connect to your database and you can ask questions about the schema and data!
+The agent will connect to your configured database and you can ask questions about the schema and data!

-## 📚 Project Status

-This project is currently in development.
-See `docs/plan.md` for the full implementation plan.

 ### Getting Started with LangSmith (Optional)

 -   Create a [LangSmith](https://smith.langchain.com/) account
 -   Create a LangSmith API key
 -   Add it to your `.env` file as shown above

----

-**Note**: LangSmith Studio integration - TBD